 As an adaptation based on a children's book, it sticks true to the core element of the original story while being its own thing at the same time.
-Immediately as the movie begins, it clearly establishes the setting and tone that audiences would expect out of an animated fairy tale movie, yet it plays with their expectations afterwards.
+Immediately as the movie begins, it clearly establishes the setting and tone that audiences would expect out of an animated fairy tale movie, yet it continues on to play with their expectations.
 Like the book, the movie emphasizes a satirical take on traditional fairy tales where the story focuses on less-likely or monstrous characters.
-For this story's case, it is a green ogre who peacefully lives in a swamp and performs daily routines that anyone find either funny, gross or all the above.
-The movie would be also considered character-driven since it gives depth onto Shrek and his arc on his journey, which will be discussed later.
+For this story's case, it is a green ogre who peacefully lives in a swamp and performs daily routines that anyone finds either funny, gross or all the above.
+The movie would be also considered character-driven since it gives depth to Shrek and his arc on his journey, which will be discussed later.
 It heavily benefits and executes the story on the classic expression, "don't judge a book by a cover" where it teaches its audiences the true meaning of love, especially with the relationship between Shrek and Princess Fiona.
-The only flaw that the story would have is that romance angle can be predictable including with its cliches thrown in.
+The only flaw that the story would have is that the romance angle can be predictable, especially with its cliches thrown in.
 But, given the fairy tale context, it is surprisingly effective.

 Read More From Reelrundown

 As their second official computer animated feature, DreamWorks decided to consult Pacific Data Images, the same animation production company that worked on the animation for Antz.
 When comparing the animation quality between these two films, Shrek displayed that the studio had upped their game more than with Antz.
 A notable upgrade was the use of dynamic cloth, hair and fur textures onto their characters.
 True, computer animation still continues to evolve and the animation quality has aged after twenty years.
 Then again, with the concept being a fairy tale parody, the execution of the visuals and animation is still impressive for its time and holds up.